Urcane/laravel-iwatami/README.md

 ## How to Install

 1. fork and clone this repo
-2. make mysql database named "laravel_iwatami"
+2. create new mysql database named "laravel_iwatami"
 3. import "database/mySql/laravel_iwatami.sql" file to laravel_iwatami database
 4. run in terminal "php artisan serve" to run in localhost:8000